anitha1243/tw-design/README.md

-  # Website Design for Tenda Wrap
+  # Website Design for Tender Wrap

-  This is a code bundle for Website Design for Tenda Wrap.
-The original project is available at https://www.figma.com/design/wpuCbVhrK6Ovi8tOeJlOfl/Website-Design-for-Tenda-Wrap.
+  This is a code bundle for Website Design for Tender Wrap.
+The original project is available at https://www.figma.com/design/wpuCbVhrK6Ovi8tOeJlOfl/Website-Design-for-Tender-Wrap.

   ## Running the code